tgrosinger/ScriptedPresentation/README.md

 ## How to Use

 * Clone this repo
-* Fill in the blanks to run your commands
+* Modify the examples in `presentation.sh` to suit your needs
-* Run `./demo.sh` from outside tmux
+* Run `./presentation.sh` from outside tmux
 * Press <enter> to advance to next command

 ## How to Contribute